How Much Money Can You Get for Suing for Emotional Distress?

 Instead, calculating just compensation for emotional distress requires a comprehensive assessment and detailed understanding of the effects of your accident.
 Then, a reasonable compensation award must be determined consistent with Florida law.

 Are we talking tens of thousands, hundreds of thousands, or millions of dollars?
 Again, we really can’t say.
 All of these are possibilities when justified by the circumstances presented.
-Once you begin treatment, your lawyer will work with your doctor to assess your emotional distress claim and determine how much compensation to pursue.
+Once you begin treatment, your lawyer will work with your doctor to assess your claim and determine how much compensation to pursue.

 All of this can perhaps seem overwhelming.
 Right now, all you need to focus on is taking the first step: contacting a lawyer to discuss your legal rights.